-The ethanol method was used to extract pepper oleoresin, and the best conditions were obtained: ethanol volume fraction 85%, raw material particle size 80 mesh, material-liquid ratio 1:10, leaching time 3.5h, leaching temperature 65 ℃ process conditions, black pepper Oleoresin has a maximum extraction rate of 10.32%.
+The ethanol method was used to extract pepper oleoresin, and the optimization conditions were obtained: ethanol volume fraction 85%, raw material particle size 80 mesh, material-liquid ratio 1:10, leaching time 3.5h, leaching temperature 65 ℃ process conditions, black pepper Oleoresin has a maximum extraction rate of 10.32%.

 Distillation is the main method for extracting essential oils from plants.

 Distillation methods can rupture the cell walls of plant cells and release the essence stored in the cells in the state of steam.
 The vapors of these greases are mixed with water vapor, go into a cooling tube, return to a liquid state, and are finally collected in a larger bottle.
 Water vapor condenses into water, and essence condenses into essential oils.
 Essential oils are lighter than water, so they can be easily separated and collected from the aqueous layer.

 Most black pepper oil is extracted by steam distillation.
 A popular method, steam distillation involves forcing pressurized steam through the fruit.
 The temperature of the hot steam must be high enough to release the essential oils, but not so high that it damages the plants.
 The steam with the essential oils then passes through a cooling system where the steam condenses into a liquid of essential oils and water.
 The oil will float to the top because it is lighter than water and can then be separated from the water.